Coconut Curry Chicken

 This post may contain affiliate links.
 Please see our privacy policy for details.

-1000x better than takeout!
-Tender chicken + veggies in a heavenly curry sauce.
-Serve over rice to sop up everything!
+This Thai coconut curry chicken is 10x better than takeout!
+With tender chicken and veggies in a dreamy, creamy curry sauce.
+Serve over rice!

 - Take-out favorite.
 Restaurant-quality coconut curry chicken can be made right at home using better quality ingredients.